 - Update the information during the school year, if it changes.

 - Communicate with the school, prior to the start of school in the morning and/or afternoon, when the child will be absent or late for any reason.

 - Provide written permission for their child to leave the school during the day.

 - Inform the school when their child will be returning after an absence of more than one day.

 Please send authorization in writing if someone other than the legal guardian is going to pick your child up from school or there is a change in regular bus routine.
 Under an urgent circumstance a telephone call may be made to the office before 2:30 pm.

 Attendance, Absences and Lates

 Good school attendance and punctuality are important to maximize school achievement and are good habits to develop.
+At Taylor Evans, students are engaged in learning tasks as soon as they enter the classroom.
+Students who arrive late iss out on this learning and can disrupt the learning of others.
 Attendance is taken in the morning and afternoon of each school day.
 Students are marked absent if they are not in class on time.
 Students arriving late should check in at the school office so that the attendance register can be amended.